flaf/miscellaneous/puppet4/production/modules/puppetagent/README.md

 parameter is set to `true` in the file `puppet.conf` of the server), else it's just the string `puppet`.

-The `ca_server` parameter is a string to define the
-CA server.
-This parameter is necessary during the the first and the second puppet run where the client do some SSL operations.
+The `ca_server` parameter is a string to define the CA server in the `puppet.conf` file.
+This parameter is necessary during the first and the second puppet run where the client does some SSL operations.
 The default value of this parameter is the string `$server`, ie the CA server is the same as the puppetmaster.

-The `cron` parameter accepts only 3 values :
+The `cron` parameter accepts only 3 values:
 - `per-day` for per-day cron,
 - `per-week` for per-week cron,
 - `disabled`where no cron will run puppet.